 My Personal Opinion on Madrid vs. Barcelona

-At the beginning of this post, I mentioned how I categorize people as “Madrid people” or “Barcelona people” in my head…and I have to admit I’m a Barcelona girlie to my core.
-(Although, you might have already guessed that…after all, it takes a lot of artsy creativity to start a travel blog!)
+At the beginning of this post, I mentioned how I categorize people as “Madrid people” or “Barcelona people” in my head.
+For a long time, I have always said I am a Barcelona girlie to my core.
+Of course, you might have already guessed that…after all, it takes a lot of artsy creativity to start a travel blog!

 Let’s Plan Your Trip!